alokg-812/Full-Stack-Development/FashionStore/javascript/readme.md

    document.write(`${username}`);
    ``

-2. StyleBinding: Process of attaching the style related details in `Inline` manner to an element is referred to as style binding.
+2. `StyleBinding`: Process of attaching the style related details in `Inline` manner to an element is referred to as style binding.
    **Syntax:**
    `document.getElementById('').style.cssAttribute='cssValue`
    `document.getElementById('').style.cssText='cssKey: cssValue`

-3. ClassBinding: Process of attaching the class assocuated with style to an elment is referred as class binding.
+3. `ClassBinding`: Process of attaching the class assocuated with style to an elment is referred as class binding.
    **Syntax:**
    `document.getElementById('').classNmae = 'userDefined | Library class'`

-Ques: What is an Event?
+Ques: What is an Event? <br>
 Ans: Anything which happens on a webpage is event.

- 	onclick  => When any element is clicked by the user[button] onchange => onblur   => When the element looses focus.
+ 	onclick  => When any element is clicked by the user[button] onchange => When the value of an ekement is changed by the user. onblur   => When the element looses focus.
-    	onload   =>
+    	onload   => When the page is loaded by the browser.

 ### String Formating Methods: